Adobe Lightroom is the industry standard for editing images. It’s clean and simple-to-use interface means you can start editing today.

-Lightroom is great at so many things, yet, you won’t need all the tools all of the time.
+Lightroom is great at so many things.
+Yet, you won’t need all the tools all of the time.
 It is possible to hide panels so that you can see the image better and focus more on it.

 Another great tip is changing the overlays when cropping images.
 The standard cropping tool shows you a grid, which is handy for straight lines like horizons.

 Everyone has their own workflow method.
 After photographing a live band, I already know what my final outcome should look like.

 When I’m editing, I usually go through the images, quickly picking the ones I like.
 I’ll then look at them closer after the initial pre-edit.

-As I go along, I use numbers ‘8’ and ‘9’ to give me a green and yellow tag.
+As I go along, I use numbers ‘8’ and ‘9’ to give me green and yellow tags.
 If I see an image that I really like or want to use, I will press ‘5’ to give the image a 5-star rating.

 When I get to the end, I can filter all of the things I have applied.
-Green for keep, yellow for good but not the best and 5-stars for ‘exceptional’.
+Green for ‘keep’, yellow for ‘good but not the best’ and 5-stars for ‘exceptional’.

 I do this by taking away the applied tag.
 When I have the images I want, I can then easily delete the images with no tag.

 This article gives you all of the possible keyboard shortcuts you might use in your day-to-day editing.